jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 **Freedom to use any tool**: Comes from freedom of religion and speech.
 John Locke and his A Letter Concerning Toleration, gets the nod here.

 **Majic**: Watching people learn.
 Not study, or do what they're told.
 But watching, and teaching people to actually connect with a book, pencil, computer, smartphone, and seeing their eyes open from the burst of life that learning a new cyborgology.
+I little from Hegel's actualization mixed with Rousseau's Emile.

 **Dark majic**: come from modern psychology.
 I'm no expert, but basic reading on The Milgram Experiment, Marshmellow Test, and the Standford Experiment helped come up with this.